Vulnerability Disclosure Program

 Please note that you are expected to engage in security research responsibly.
 For example, if you discover a publicly exposed password or key, you should not use the key to test the extent of access it grants or to download or exfiltrate data in order to prove it is an active key.
 Similarly, if you discover a successful SQL injection, you are expected not to exploit the vulnerability beyond any initial steps needed to demonstrate your proof-of-concept.

 Excessive exfiltration or downloading of Zscaler data, or demanding payment in return for destruction of Zscaler data, will be considered outside of the scope of this program, and Zscaler will reserve all of its rights, remedies, and actions to protect itself and its users.

-Our public program currently does not provide any monetary reward beyond Zscaler’s eternal gratitude.
-If you are a Bugcrowd researcher, you can also claim your submission below for kudos.
+If your vulnerability report affects a product or service within scope, you may receive a bounty award.
+If you are a Bugcrowd researcher, you can claim your submission below for kudos points.
 If you are interested in helping us in a more dedicated manner as a security researcher in our Private Program, please contact [email protected] with your request and justification.

 Reporting a Security Vulnerability

 Please use the form below to report security vulnerabilities to Zscaler through our Bugcrowd partner portal.
 Zscaler generally scores vulnerability based on the CVSS Score.